 Sorry, this course is inactive.
 Please contact our office to see if it will be reinstated, or if alternative classes are available.

-Ready!
-Set!
-Build!
-Your own remote control car from the ground up!
-Learn the engineering of a remote controlled car.
-Campers will learn about basic transmitters, receivers, gears, motors, circuit boards and electronic switching theories.
+Build your own remote control car from the ground up!
+In this camp, students will learn about basic transmitters, receivers, gears, motors, circuit boards and electronic switching theories as they engineer and build the inner workings of a remote controlled car.

 Learning about automotives